The 5 Most Dangerous Spiders in Arizona

 1. Black Widow

 The famous red hourglass shape on its abdomen makes it easy to recognize the Black Widow.
-Although they generally only bite to defend themselves, the Black Widow is one of the most venomous spiders in Arizona.
-A bite can cause severe pain, muscle cramps, and difficulty breathing.
-You should get immediate medical attention if bitten.
+This spider only bites to defend itself, so you want to avoid this possibility, because the Black Widow is one of the most venomous spiders in Arizona.

 The spiders on our list are dangerous but usually only bite when provoked.
 If you think there’s an infestation, it’s best to leave them alone and hire an exterminator.